mencaire/KDEOV/README.md

 - Alternatively, run `python -c "import clip; print(clip.available_models())"` to quickly check
 - If you get an ImportError, ensure you've activated the conda environment and installed CLIP

+**Q: How to verify ultralytics (YOLOv8) is installed correctly?**
+- Run `python verify_ultralytics.py` - if it shows success messages, ultralytics is properly installed
+- Alternatively, run `python -c "from ultralytics import YOLO; print('YOLO available')"` to quickly check
+- If you get an ImportError, ensure you've activated the conda environment and installed ultralytics via `pip install ultralytics`

 ## Repository Structure

 ```